malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 permalink: building-a-personal-dashboard-in-clojurescript-part-3
 ---

-My raison d'etre for creating the wall-mounted dashboard discussed in [previous][first installment] [posts][previous installment] was to help with timing my transit connections when leaving my NYC apartment.
+My raison d'être for creating the wall-mounted dashboard discussed in [previous][first installment] [posts][previous installment] was to help with timing my transit connections when leaving my NYC apartment.
 After living on my block for a few months, I had worked out